MassTransit/MassTransit/doc/source/configuration/gotchas.rst

 each need their own address.
 For instance the website could listen at ``msmq://localhost/web`` and the console at ``msmq://localhost/console``.

+The reason for this is you are defining the 'receiving' queue.
+This is where the bus instance will receive its messages.
+It would be like sharing a mailbox with your neighbor, some times you get all the mail, sometimes they get all the mail.

 How to do an NServiceBus send only endpoint?
 """"""""""""""""""""""""""""""""""""""""""""